I Cannot Forgive: The Narcissist as Predator

 Click HERE to buy the ENTIRE SERIES of sixteen electronic books (e-books) about narcissists, psychopaths, and abuse in relationships

 The truths about them, the ones they are trying so desperately to conceal, especially from themselves.
 The facts denied, so ugly and uncomfortable.
-Those things that never get mentioned in proper company, the politically incorrect, the personally hurtful, the dark, ignored, and hidden secrets, the tumbling skeletons, the taboos, the fears, the atavistic urges, the pretensions, the social lies, the distorted narratives of life - piercing, bloodied and ruthless - these are my revenge, the settling of scores, the leveling of the battlefield.
+Those things that never get mentioned in proper company, the politically incorrect, the personally hurtful, the dark, ignored, and hidden secrets, the tumbling skeletons, the taboos, the fears, the atavistic urges, the pretensions, the social lies, the distorted narratives of life - piercing, bloodied and ruthless - these are my revenge, the settling of scores, the levelling of the battlefield.

 I lance them - the high and mighty and successful and the happy people, those who possess what I deserve and never had, the object of my green eyed monsters.
 I inconvenience them, I make them think, reflect on their own misery and wallow in its rancid outcomes.
 I coerce them to confront their zombie state, their own sadism, their unforgivable deeds and unforgettable omissions.
 I dredge the sewer that is their mind, forcing to the surface long repressed emotions, oft suppressed pains, their nightmares and their fears.

 And I pretend to do so selflessly, "for their own good".
 I preach and hector and pour forth vitriolic diatribes and expose and impose and writhe and foam in the proverbial mouth - all for the greater good.
 I am so righteous, so true, so geared to help, so meritorious.
 My motives are unassailable.
 I am always so chillingly reasoned, so algorithmically precise.
-I am a the frozen wrath.
+I am a frozen wrath.
 I play their alien game by their very own rules.
 But I am so foreign to them, that I am unbeatable.
 Only they do not realize it yet.

 Afterword: Cold Empathy